The health benefits of coconut oil are many, and it helps treat many common skin problems and diseases.

 Many people have comparatively larger pores in their skin than others who have narrow ones.

-Those with a wider opening are highly susceptible to getting blocked by external factors like oils, cosmetics, or dirt.
+Those with a wider opening are susceptible to getting blocked by external factors like oils, cosmetics, or dirt.

 Some studies point out that most people with acne-prone skin have comparatively larger openings on their skin.